npg70/galbreath-old/people/galbreath-william-1736.md

 ---
 ***William Galbreath***, of unknown origin, was born say 1736.
 He married at Campbeltown 12 Jan 1760[^marriage1] to **Margaret Dunlop**.

+Theory 1 On William: a [MyHeritage Tree](https://www.myheritage.com/research/record-1-624392791-1-512186/archibald-galbraith-in-myheritage-family-trees) lists the parents as being Archibald Galbreath and Margaret McNair with out dates.
+There is an Archibald Galbraith/Margaret McNair on [ScotlandsPeople](https://www.scotlandspeople.gov.uk/record-results?search_type=people&event=%28B%20OR%20C%20OR%20S%29&record_type%5B0%5D=opr_births&church_type=Old%20Parish%20Registers&dl_cat=church&dl_rec=church-births-baptisms&surname=galbraith&surname_so=fuzzy&forename_so=starts&parent_names_so=exact&parent_name_two=margaret%20mcnair&parent_name_two_so=exact&record=Church%20of%20Scotland%20%28old%20parish%20registers%29%20Roman%20Catholic%20Church%20Other%20churches&sort=asc&order=Date&field=year), which has a William born 1735 which is about right.
+However it's based of New or East Kilpatrick parish, near Glasgow.
+And theory is that Archibald is the son of  [John Galbraith 1721/Agnes Langwill](/people/galbreath-john-1721.md) but there is no known child, and the dates/ages can't work.
+Archibald should be born around 1700.

+Theory 2 on William: another [MyHertageTree](https://www.myheritage.com/research/record-1-326066321-1-501495/william-galbraith-in-myheritage-family-trees) has William b.
+1745 and the parents being William b.
+1709 and Isabella Clark b.
+1711.

 Margaret may have been the daughter of *James Dunlop* and *Mary Caldwell*, maybe born 14 Dec 1735.
 But this is speculative.

 Based on 1792 Census[^census1792] and the dates, it's likely Margaret Dunlop died and William remarried 20 Jun 1774 to **Mary Campbell**.[^marriage2]